 Early in the Week

-If you’re looking for a bargain, buying a car early in the week, ideally on a Monday or Tuesday, is your best bet.
-Dealerships are usually quiet on these days, as most customers do their shopping over the weekend and return to work on Monday.
+Buying a car early in the week, ideally on a Monday or Tuesday, is your best bet.
+Dealerships are usually quiet on these days, as most customers do their shopping over the weekend.
 When the dealership is slow, representatives have more time to help you negotiate a good deal.
-However, if your dealership is closed on Sunday, avoid going on Monday and stop by later in the week when there are fewer people.
+However, if your dealership is closed on Sunday, avoid going on Monday and car shop later in the week when there are fewer people.

 End of the Model Year

-If you’ve decided to buy an old model, waiting until the new model is on the horizon can help you save money.
+If you’ve decided to buy a current older model, waiting until the new model is on the horizon can help you save money on your purchase.
 Manufacturers typically release new models in the fall, making it a good time to shop discounted vehicles before they’re replaced.
 Some dealerships even offer extra incentives to customers shopping for old models.
 There are exceptions to the rule—sometimes new vehicles are released as early as March.
-If you see the newest model being reviewed in the media, that’s a good sign that it’s about to debut.
+If you see the newest model being reviewed in the media, you can get an estimated timeframe for its debut.
 Remember to research incoming models before purchasing an older one, just in case the new model is cheaper.

 End of the Calendar Year

 Most representatives discount vehicles at the end of the year to hit their yearly sales quotas.
-Representatives are eager to sell from October to December and might offer you a great price or bonus incentives when you stop by.
+Representatives are eager to sell from the months of October to December and might offer you a great price or bonus incentives when you purchase a car.

 End of the Month